Suraj-tiwari-github/react-course-v3_Notes/01-fundamentals/README.md

   const { img, title, author, getBook, id } = props;
   // console.log(props);
   const getSingleBook = () => {
+// here we are passing the reference of the getBook(id) under the function
+// getSingleBook, getSingleBook will return the reference of getBook(id)
+// then it can easily run, this process is called setup wrapper.
     getBook(id);
   };
   return (